For the most current graduation information see the Admissions and Records website.

-- Submit a completed Application for Graduation to the Admissions and Records Office for each degree or certificate of achievement earned.
-Students may earn two degrees/certificates subsequently or simultaneously, provided that they satisfy the requirements for each.
-The application must include the Graduate Outcomes Survey.
-Deadline dates for filing these applications are:
+- Be a Graduation Candidate (auto-graduation application) or a Graduation Applicant (submit a separate, completed Application for Graduation to the Admissions and Records Office for each degree or certificate of achievement earned).
+Priority Deadline dates for filing these applications are:

 |Fall Semester||November 1|